2018 Illinois gubernatorial election: Forums

 The Illinois LGBTQ Forum: The Democratic Candidates for Governor was held on December 6, 2017, and organized by Affinity Community Services, the Association of Latinos/as Motivating Action (ALMA), the Equality Illinois Institute, and Pride Action Tank.
 Candidates who attended included Daniel Biss, Tio Hardiman, Ameya Pawar, J. B. Pritzker, and Chris Kennedy.

 Whitney Young High School hosted the first student-run gubernatorial debate in the United States on October 4, 2017.
-All 7 then current candidates attended, meaning Daniel Biss, Bob Daiber, Tio Hardiman, Chris Kennedy, Alex Paterakis, Ameya Pawar, and J. B. Pritzker.
+All seven then-current candidates attended, meaning Daniel Biss, Bob Daiber, Tio Hardiman, Chris Kennedy, Alex Paterakis, Ameya Pawar, and JB Pritzker.

-The Illinois chapter of progressive advocacy organization Our Revolution sponsored a forum at the Chicago Teacher's Union headquarters on October 8, 2017.
+The Illinois chapter of progressive advocacy organization Our Revolution sponsored a forum at the Chicago Teachers Union headquarters on October 8, 2017.
 Candidates voiced similar opinions on single-payer health care, gun control, and the minimum wage, but differed on a hypothetical state deal with Amazon and relationships with powerful Illinois Speaker Mike Madigan.

 The Democratic candidates held their first televised debate on January 23.
 All six candidates met again a week later on January 30.
 The debate was not televised but was uploaded to WSIL-TV's YouTube channel.

 Another debate was held on February 21, which was hosted by the University of Illinois Springfield.
 Chris Kennedy did not attend due to a back injury, although all five other candidates participated.
 Another major debate took place on March 1.
 It involved issues such as gun control, Blagojevich's tapes, sexual harassment, and relatability.
 Another debate took place the next day in Springfield.
 The topics involved Madigan, sexual harassment, among other issues.
-The spotlight remained on the top contenders: Chris Kennedy, J.B Pritzker, and Daniel Biss.
+The spotlight remained on the top contenders: Chris Kennedy, JB Pritzker, and Daniel Biss.

 Pritzker was criticized for refusing to commit to attend the only live-television debate planned outside the Chicago media market, prompting the debate's cancellation.
 Biss and Kennedy gathered petition signatures to encourage the debate's continuation, and Biss commented that "JB is borrowing a page from the billionaire playbook, avoiding debates and shunning reporters who ask tough questions."
 Another debate took place on March 14, revolving around topics including Pritzker's newly reported offshore holdings, Illinois House Speaker Mike Madigan, and education.
 Kennedy and Biss both attacked Pritzker on the offshore businesses, Kennedy "saying it's like a job interview, and Pritzker lying to get the job", and Biss saying "Pritzker did that to avoid taxes".

 Polling

 Results

-Pritzker won 98 of Illinois' counties.
+Pritzker won 98 of Illinois's counties.
 Kennedy and Biss both won two counties each.